Khedash/Sql-Analytics-Project/README.md

 4. How many diabetic patients also have hypertension or heart_disease?
 5. Which age group has the highest average blood glucose?
 6. Which locations have the most diabetic patients?
 7. What is the relationship between BMI categories and diabetes status?
+8.Which racial groups have the highest diabetes prevalence?
 ---

 ## 4. Tools Used